adrienbeton/adrienbeton/README.md

 > *Trained as an engineer.
 Curious by nature.
 Hands-on by habit.
 Restless about the state of the world.*

-### MakiLab — where experience meets the itch to *learn · build · ship*
+### MakiLab — where experience meets the drive to *learn · build · ship*

-A personal lab where domain expertise meets AI to build tools that actually work — from automated carbon dashboards to self-hosted AI agents.
+MakiLab is my personal lab.
+Built out of passion, fed by work.
 Not a late pivot to tech: the continuation of a maker reflex that runs through the whole career, from Excel LCA macros to autonomous apps on my own infrastructure.
+Built out of passion, fed by work.
+Nearly two decades of exploration, builds and projects that catalyse the day job.
+PHP sites (2007), Fab Lab cofounder (2012), Startup CTO (2015), AI (2022).
+Still going…

 | Project | One-liner | Domain |
 |---|---|---|